 Bank Regulations in Hong Kong

-Hong Kong’s Financial Centermap_of_asia
+Hong Kong’s Financial Center

 Hong Kong is a major international financial center, comprising an integrated network of institutions and markets which provide a wide range of products and services to local and international customers and investors.
 Hong Kong’s financial markets are characterized by a high degree of liquidity and operate under effective and transparent regulations, which meet international standards.